Education at Halfway Juniors

 - Child centred personalised curriculum

-At the heart of the academic approach is a uncompromising focus on fundamental skils, knowledge and experiences.
-Regulalr opportunities are provided to practice, rehearse, revisity and embed content which is fundamental to acessing and suceeding in wider areas of the curriculum.
-The aim to reduce cognitive load by developing fluency and mastery of the basics, allowing more complex and demanding learning and problem solving within the classroom.
-This has a core focus on reading, writing and maths, alongside learning behaviours succh as resilience, interracting with knowledge, critical thinking and oracy.
+At the heart of the academic approach is an uncompromising focus on fundamental skills, knowledge and experiences.
+As a Junior school, much emphasis is placed upon embedding firm and fluent foundations before moving through the KS2 curriculum.
+Regulalr opportunities are provided to practice, rehearse, revisit and embed content which is fundamental to acessing and suceeding in wider areas of the curriculum.
+The aim: to reduce cognitive load by developing fluency and mastery of the basics, allowing more complex and demanding learning and problem solving within the classroom.
+This has a core focus on competency and fluency within reading, writing and maths, alongside learning behaviours such as resilience, interracting with knowledge, critical thinking and oracy.

 Relational and Restorative Practice